 Nobby Conch.
-Steve Hammond and Rob Poole led this band.
-They declined the offer of a slot at the 1974 Windsor Great Park Free Festival, anticipating trouble with the police, which is exactly what occurred.
-The band broke up having decided that getting degrees was a better career move than music.
-Unfortunately, very few rock bands of the era built their charisma on a reputation for making sensible decisions
+Steve Hammond and I led this band.
+We declined the offer of a slot at the 1974 Windsor Great Park Free Festival, anticipating trouble with the police, which is what then happened.
+A lot of gear was smashed, but not ours.

 The Dinner Ladies.
-Effectively a pit band for a show at college
+A pit band for a show at college.

 Smell The Glove.
-A pop-up band in Oxford.
-One of the four members had been in an early version of Dire Straits (not the successful version, obviously).
-Extant video shows that they were surprisingly good, given the band’s four-week life span.
+A short-lived band in Oxford.
+The other guitarist had been in an early version of Dire Straits (not the successful version, obviously).
+Extant video shows that we were surprisingly good.

 The Bozini Band.
-An even more transient Oxford supergroup that only ever played one gig.
-Such was the fate of supergroups.
+An even more transient Oxford supergroup that only ever played one gig, the reception for overseas students at Linacre College.

 The Levee Breaks.
-A blues-rock band that Rob left because of day job commitments, in a rare loss of equipoise in band/life balance.
-The band has thrived without him.
+A blues-rock band that I left because of day job commitments.
+The band has thrived without me.